1) Tax relief can give your retirement savings a big boost

 If you die after the age of 75, your beneficiaries will have to pay income tax which will apply on any money they take out of your pension.
 Basic rate taxpayers will pay income tax at 20%, or 40% if they are higher rate taxpayers, or 45% if they are additional rate taxpayers.

 If you have a final salary or defined benefit pension, check your scheme’s rules to see what’s payable to your dependants when you die.
 Often, the amount they can receive will be based on a percentage of your pension entitlement.
 This will always be taxable, regardless of what age you die.
+More on pensions after the death of a loved one in this guide.

 5) Allowances matter